ov-integrations/upsource_sync/README.md

 Features
 - creates new code reviews for "Ready for Review" Issues
 - updates Issue status when code review is closed
-- supports git feature branches (branch tracking reviews are created)
-- adds new commits to the reviews in master branch
+- adds new commits to the reviews (before adding commits, remembers the current statuses of reviewers and restores or updates them after adding commits)
+  + Accept/RaiseConcern status is saved if the added commits do not contain file patterns corresponding to the reviewer
+  + Accept/RaiseConcern status is not saved if the added commits contain file patterns corresponding to the reviewer
 - assigns reviewer based on the file type
 - adds and removes review labels:
   + when creating a review, XXX label depending on the type of code will be added